How to Start a Bucket List Bullet Journal

 What Bullet Journal Should I Get?

-The first answer ended up being really simple for me.
+The first answer ended up being simple for me.
 I went to Michaels and bought a journal.
-All of the ones recommended online were around $20 -$30, which I think is wayyy too expensive for a freakin’ notebook.
+All of the ones recommended online were $20 -$30, which I think is too expensive for a freakin’ notebook.
 But I braced myself for the cost and decided to do it anyway.

 So, imagine my surprise when I found a one for $5!

 Yes! $5!
-I was so excited I almost bought 2.
+I was so excited I bought 2.

-If you look in the sketch pad section of Michaels, they sell ‘sketchbooks’ with the dot grid patterns just like bullet journals.
+If you look in the sketch pad section of Michaels, they sell ‘sketchbooks’ with dot grid patterns just like bullet journals.
 They have leather covers and come in a ton of different colors.
 You really can’t beat it!

 Cheap ($5) bullet journal that you can buy at Michael's.